insano10/puzzlers/README.md

   1. Fit 20 clowns into a 5 seat Volkswagen
   1. Am I still dreaming?
 * Given a set of meetings find the amount of time someone spends in a meeting that conflicts with others
+* Find the running median of a stream of Integers